SadaleNet/ReadWithYourVoiceApi/README.md

 The configuration is available in private/config.json.
 The possible configuration parameters are shown below:

 `dataDir` (required) - Path to the public data directory.
 It contains the audio clips of each word and the public metadata of the voice, like the name of the voice.
-For example, it can be `./private/data`
+For example, it can be `./private/data`. **If you're using an external server to serve the content of this directory, be sure to disable ranged HTTP request.
+Otherwise the audio files may only get partially loaded on the client side**

 `privateDataDir` (required) - Path to the private data directory.
 It contains the raw audio clips and the private metadata of the voice, like the token of the voice.
 For example, it can be `./private/data-private`